Skip to main content

 Several assessment tools have been developed to assist professionals in identifying victims of trafficking.
 These tools require training and are available online at no cost.

-The Vera Institute of Justice’s Trafficking Victim Identification Tool (TVIT) is validated and can be used by health professionals, law enforcement officers, and other service providers to screen adult victims of trafficking.
+The Vera Institute of Justice’s (2014) Trafficking Victim Identification Tool (TVIT) is validated and continues to be used by health professionals, law enforcement officers, and other service providers to screen adult victims of trafficking.
 This tool consists of a 30-topic questionnaire and was developed over two years with a grant from the National Institute of Justice.
 The tool is available in both English and Spanish and comes in a full or abbreviated version.
 This tool requires about an hour to administer, and the results are evaluated by a human trafficking expert.
+The topics that are covered include background and demographics, migration into the United States, and working and living conditions.
+The total responses are evaluated, and needs such as safety, housing, social service, and employment are assessed.
+This tool works best with reliable referral networks so that victims can receive the services that they need from community partners.

 Additional tools have been developed by individual states, and professionals should familiarize themselves with protocols within their own jurisdictions.